Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting!

 To use them, just put on the necklace, and loop the yarn over the hook, just like you would do with a regular pin.

-- Look stylish as you knit Portuguese style, no more wrapping yarn around your neck.
+- Look stylish as you knit Portuguese style

-- It is adjustable from 22 – 26 inches.
-You can choose the length that best suits you.
+- It’s adjustable from 22-26″.
+Choose the length that best suits you

 - Combine your love of birds with your fiber art.

-- A gorgeous painted image of a bluebird in a silver frame with a silver hook attached.
+- A gorgeous painted bluebird in a silver frame with a silver hook attached

-- A range of choices for attachment, pin, clip or magnetic
+- A range of attachments – pin, clip or magnetic

 How To Make A Portuguese Knitting Pin?

-As a substitute for a knitting pin, you can use a safety pin and paper clip.
-Or you can tension by looping the working yarn over your neck.
+As a substitute for a knitting pin, use a safety pin and a paper clip.
+Or tension by looping the working yarn over your neck.

-Now that you’ve learned about Portuguese knitting, why not try it out?
-It might make knitting a bit easier, or just something new to try and experiment with.
+It might make knitting easier, or just something new to experiment with.